supperted825/racetrack-agents/README.md

 We train the agents to perform two types of tasks.
 In task 1, to simply learn lane following and traverse the track.
 For Task 2, we introduce three randomly spawned non-agent vehicles around the track that move at a slower speed.
 The agent must now simultaneously learn to overtake and traverse the track.

+Available agents include Double DQN, Clipped Double DQN, PPO, A3C, DDPG.
+At present, only DQN is successfuly trained on both Task 2 and 1, while the other agents are successfully trained on Task 1 only.

+Special thanks to project-mates [@hwchua0209](@hwchua0209) and [@jeremyxychew](@jeremyxychew) for their work on the A3C & DDPG agents respectively.

 <br>

 <p align="center">